johnnycck/excelTransform/README.md

 * `pip install xlrd`
 ## Description
 This code will transform several txt files into one csv file
-txt file formats is statically defined in the code
+the format of txt file is statically defined in the code
 txt formats:
 ```
 +------------------+-----------------------------+